j-kaltes/Juggluco/README.md

 For more information: https://www.juggluco.nl/JugglucoWearOS

 # BUILD Juggluco
-The following files need to be added to run Juggluco and can be found by unzipping a recent (>=5.1.3) Juggluco apk: https://www.juggluco.nl/Juggluco/download.html
+The following files need to be added to run Juggluco and can be found by unzipping a recent (>=5.1.14) Juggluco apk: https://www.juggluco.nl/Juggluco/download.html

-libcalibrat2.so  libcalibrate.so  and libus.so in lib/* of the APK should be put in the corresponding directories in:
+libcalibrat2.so and libcalibrate.so in lib/* of the APK should be put in the corresponding directories in:

 ./Common/src/main/jniLibs/x86_64/
 ./Common/src/main/jniLibs/armeabi-v7a/